-• It is the entrance to the temple

-- May be a portico or colonnaded (series of columns placed at regular intervals) hall that incorporate space for a large number of worshipers - Some temples have multiple mandapas in different sizes named as Ardhamandapa, Mandapa and Mahamandapa - Shikhara or Vimana - They are mountain like spire of a free standing temple - Shikhara is found in North Indian temples and Vimana is found in South Indian temples - Shikhara has a curving shape while vimana has a pyramidal like structure - Amalaka - A stone disc like structure at the top of the temple shikara - Kalasha - Topmost point of the temple above Amalaka - Antarala (vestibule) - A transition area between the Garbhagriha and the temple's main hall (mandapa) - ▶ Jagati - A raised platform for sitting and praying - Vahana - Vehicle of the temple's main deity along with a standard pillar or Dhvaj
+- It is the entrance to the temple - Maybe a portico or colonnaded (series of columns placed at regular intervals) hall that incorporates space for a large number of worshipers - Some temples have multiple mandapas in different sizes named as Ardhamandapa, Mandapa, and Mahamandapa

-Three sub schools developed under Nagara style:
+Shikhara or Vimana

+- They are mountain-like the spire of a free-standing temple - Shikhara is found in North Indian temples and Vimana is found in South Indian temples - Shikhara has a curving shape while vimana has a pyramidal-like structure

+Amalaka

+• A stone disc-like structure at the top of the temple shikara

+Kalasha

+• The topmost point of the temple above Amalaka

+Antarala (vestibule)

+• A transition area between the Garbhagriha and the temple's main hall (mandapa)

+Jagati

+• A raised platform for sitting and praying

+Vahana

+• Vehicle of the temple's main deity along with a standard pillar or Dhvaj

+THREE SUB-SCHOOLS DEVELOPED UNDER THE NAGARA STYLE

-• Odisha School
+Odisha School

-- ▶ Most of the main temple sites are located in ancient Puri and Konark. - Here the shikhara, called deul in Odisha, is vertical almost until the top when it suddenly curves sharply inwards. - > Deuls are preceded, as usual, by mandapas called jagamohana in Odisha. - ► The ground plan of the main temple is square, which, in the upper reaches of its superstructure becomes circular in the crowning mastaka. - > The exterior of the temples are lavishly carved, their interiors generally quite bare. - ► Odisha temples usually have boundary walls. - ► Example: Konark Temple, Jagannath temple, Lingaraj temple.
+- Most of the main temple sites are located in ancient Puri and Konark. - Here the shikhara, called deul in Odisha, is vertical almost until the top when it suddenly curves sharply inwards. - Deuls are preceded, as usual, by mandapas called jagamohana in Odisha. - The ground plan of the main temple is square, which, in the upper reaches of its superstructure becomes circular in the crowning mastaka. - The exterior of the temples is lavishly carved, and their interiors are generally quite bare. - Odisha temples usually have boundary walls. - Examples: Konark Temple, Jagannath temple, Lingaraj temple. - Konark Temple: It is a classic illustration of the Odisha style of Architecture or Kalinga architecture.
+In the Odisha school of architecture, this type of temple is known as pancha-ratha-dekha deul, as each of its facades is broken by five small projections to produce an effect of light and shade on the surface and also to create an impression of one continuous line, called Rekha.